 Must have held an internship or co-op by junior year completion to be eligible for a senior year performance-based scholarship or must have held an internship by sophomore year to be eligible for a competitive or leadership scholarship.

-- Volunteer a minimum of four hours per semester for paper activities.
+- Volunteer a minimum of three hours per semester for paper activities.

 Please note: Year of study refers to the class or level in the paper engineering program.
 Co-op students are exempt from PTF activity requirements during the semester away on co-op.